-We believe that prayer is powerful, a vital part of building God's Kingdom, and seeing his will accomplished here on earth.
-Campus Ministry Leaders are current students who want to see God's kingdom come in the lives of their peers through prayer, support, and soulcare.
-There are prayer leaders that work with residents and commuter students as they work to meet the spiritual needs of their fellow students.
+We believe that prayer is powerful; a vital part of building God's Kingdom and seeing His will accomplished here on earth.
+Campus Ministry Leaders are current students who want to see God's kingdom come in the lives of their peers through prayer, support, and soul care.
+There are campus ministry leaders that work with residents and commuter students as they work to meet the spiritual needs of their fellow students.